gg_partial_rfsrc: Partial dependence data from an rfsrc model

 Survival forests and partial.time

-partial.rfsrc requires that every value in partial.time be an exact member of the model's time.interest vector (the unique observed event times stored in the fitted object).
-Passing arbitrary time values — even plausible ones such as c(1, 3) for a study measured in years — causes a C-level prediction error inside partial.rfsrc.
+partial.rfsrc expects every value in partial.time to be an exact member of the model's time.interest vector, the unique observed event times stored in the fitted object.
+Pass an arbitrary time, even a plausible one such as c(1, 3) for a study measured in years, and you get a C-level prediction error from inside partial.rfsrc.

-gg_partial_rfsrc handles this automatically: every element of partial.time is silently snapped to its nearest time.interest value before the call is made.
+gg_partial_rfsrc takes care of this: every element of partial.time is silently snapped to its nearest time.interest value before the call.
 To target a specific follow-up horizon, find the closest grid point yourself and pass it explicitly:

 ti <- rf_model$time.interest